jveverka/iam-service/docs/oauth2/131_authorization-code-flow.md

 ![flow](131_authorization-code-flow.svg)

 1. User initializes authentication and authorization flow.
-2. Client sends request.
+2. Client sends auth request, response_type=code.
 3. Request is verified by IAM-service.
 4. IAM-service responds, providing login context.
-5. User enters login credentials and confirms scope (consent)
+5. User enters login credentials.
-6. Client sends login context and user's credentials ti IAM-service.
+6. Client sends login user's login credentials to IAM-service.
-7. IAM-service has now complete authentication and authorization request, claims and after verification, issues authorization code.
+7. IAM-service verifies login credentials and responds with scope data for user.
-8. Client received authorization code and the list of available scopes / permissions - consent screen.
+8. Client received available scopes / permissions and presents consent screen to user.
+9. Selects scope for this auth action and confirm.
-9. User sends back list of approved scopes and gets redirected to redirect_uri.
+10. Client sends back list of approved scopes.
-10.
-11.
-12.
-13.
-14.
+11. Approved scopes are evaluated and authorization code is issued.
+12. Client is redirected to Callback URL handing over code.
+13. Resource server sends code to IAM-service.
+14. IAM-service issues tokens and sends back access_token and refresh_token.
+15. access_token and refresh_token are forwarded to client.
+16. Login flow is finished.
-15. Access resources using tokens.
+17. Access resources using issued access_token.

 ### Test in Browser
 * Init login flow using web browser.